-As far as slicer software goes, Ultimaker’s Cura is one of the most popular programs out there.
+As far as slicer software goes, UltiMaker’s Cura is one of the most popular programs out there.
 In addition to being both free and open-source, Cura has loads of great features.
-Here, we’ll be looking at a relatively new kind of infill pattern in Cura called gyroid.
+Here, we’ll be looking at an often overlooked infill pattern in Cura called gyroid.

 Infill, as the name suggests, is the inside of a model.
 In 3D printing, infill allows us to vary the density of our model while maintaining a certain amount of strength.
 Cura’s infill options are abundant, meaning you’re sure to find the best Cura infill pattern for whatever you wish to print.